tubearchivist/tubearchivist-metrics/README.md

 In most scenarios, a service will then retrieve the data for the metric, and then respond to the prometheus http call.
 However this can be quite harsh on databases and applications, especially when prometheus is polling every 15 seconds.

 To prevent performance issues and unncessecary load on ElasticSearch.
-We prefetch the metric information from ES every 60 seconds (default).
+We prefetch the metric information from the API every 60 seconds (default).
 The metric is then updated on the HTTP endpoint after we have retrieved the data and cached for prometheus to scrape.

-This means prometheus can scrape the endpoint every second if it likes, but no database calls to ES will be made until the polling interval is reached.
+This means prometheus can scrape the endpoint every second if it likes, but no database calls to the API will be made until the polling interval is reached.

 If you require more granular polling, you can update the `POLLING_INTERVAL` environment variable